atsushieno/fluidsynth-midi-service-j/README.md

 Fluidsynth is one of such a software synthesizer and is (considerably) easy to port to Android.
 It is written in C with a handful of C library dependencies.

+Apart from Android MIDI API, it is also possible to use libfluidsynth as a mere library that is used only for an app, without offering MIDI ports as a service.

+## Compared to other Android ports

 There are some people who build Fluidsynth for Android, but what makes this port special is that it also provides audible driver sources, not just dummy output.
 It makes use of [OpenSL ES API](https://developer.android.com/ndk/guides/audio/opensl/) as well as [Oboe Audio API](https://github.com/google/Oboe).
 Both are now based on Fluidsynth master, as my patches are now merged there.

 More background can be found at https://dev.to/atsushieno/fluidsynth-20x-for-android-4j6b

+(I have no idea whether other Fluidsynth Android ports not supporting has some special contract with Fluidsynth developers and they don't have to provide sources or not.)

 ## Demo movie

 [demo movie](docs/demo.mp4) (How can I embed a video that can be played on github?)

 ## Prebuilt binaries